jeffkitson-music/nanodms/README.md

 # nanodms
 A simple dead man's switch in PHP.

+## Installation/Set-Up
+Edit the file to include your security token and secret payload.

 ## Set Date
 Send an HTTP POST request to the file with two parameters:
   1. Your security token